rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 #### Expansion within an immediate parent

-If a group or metavariable has capture parents, it must have those same parents for expansion (though they need not be immediate).
+If a group or metavariable has capture parents, it must be scoped within those same parents for expansion (though they need not be immediate).

 ```rust
 // Correct: prints `x0 x1`